- Summoning cuteness

 - Marvel Comics' Squirrel Girl can summon a flurry of squirrels to Zerg Rush an opponent.
 Though conceived as a Joke Character, Squirrel Girl has defeated Doctor Doom, Thanos and Deadpool, becoming a Memetic Badass in the process.

-- "Dazzler: Disco Queen" whose mutant power is effectively to make shiny bright sparkling lights in time to music.
-In reality, her ability is turning sound into light and vice versa, which has staggering implications, but for the most part it's used for her disco image.
+- "Dazzler: Disco Queen", whose mutant power is effectively to make shiny bright sparkling lights in time to music.
+In reality, her ability is turning sound into light and vice versa, which has staggering implications.
+She once absorbed the sound of a supernova to power up enough to retrieve something from a black hole. ...Just go with it.

 - Jubilee's powers have been described as "sparkles" or "fireworks".
 When she gets good and pissed they can make explosions, making her an energy-blaster to rival Cyclops.
 They still look like cute fireworks.